 22. But when he (Joseph) heard that Archelaus was reigning over Judea instead of Herod his father, he was afraid to go there; and after being divinely instructed in a dream, he went into the parts of Galilee.

-"And he came and dwelt in a city called Nazareth, that it might be fulfilled which was spoken by the prophets, 'He shall be called a Nazarene.' " (Matthew 2:23)
+23. And after arriving, he dwelt in a city called Nazareth; that it might be fulfilled which was spoken by the prophets, "He (Jesus) shall be called a Nazarean."
+(Matthew 2:22-23)